Shrutimodi20/Timer-Stopwatch/README.md

-# Timer Ans StopWatch
+# Timer And StopWatch
-# Tool - HTML,CSS,JAVASCRIPT.
+ Tool - HTML,CSS,JAVASCRIPT.
 This webpage is used to record any activity on time basis.